Qualifying Employment & Work-based Learning

 Qualifying Employment and Work Based Learning

-You must have completed at least 3 years’ qualifying employment of which:
+You must have completed at least 3 years’ qualifying employment of which:• 1 year must be served as an Advanced Paralegal member of CILEX.

 • The 2 years immediately before you apply for Fellowship must be served consecutively.